 Do you know when you install Raspbian (Raspberry Pi Official OS), it comes along with a version of Minecraft Pi?
 But this is not an ordinary version of Minecraft as once you’ve got to grips with the in-game features, there’s an opportunity to break open the code and use programming language to manipulate things in the game world.
 Imagine learning programming skills from playing Minecraft!
 Wow!

-Do you have a lot of files lying around like photos, videos, documents, movies, music on your hard drive?
-Afraid that they may run into drive failure?
+Do you have a lot of files on your hard drive?
+Afraid that you may run into drive failure?

 With NAS, you do not worry about those problems anymore!
 NAS which stands for network-attached storage, allows you to store things like your movies, videos, pictures, etc on portable hard drives and external storage devices via your network!